Localisation and community resilience in a time of transition.

 Living here again as an adult, I’m able to recognise that there’s always been a radical current in Murrindindi – most obvious in our strong culture of mutual aid.
 We know our neighbours, offer favours, care for elders and children, help source housing for one another, fix fences and infrastructure, and greet each other by name on the street.
 We’re also good at turning crisis into collectivity and care.
 Marysville's Lions Tool Library emerged after the Black Saturday bushfires when locals decided to continue sharing tools like they had during disaster and recovery.
 Foundation Murrindindi, which has supported many recent community-led initiatives, also emerged as a result of the bushfires.

-I have been inspired by the many community members actively promoting the dignity and self-determination of other local people.
+I have been inspired by the many community members actively promoting the dignity and self-organisation of other local people.
 This year, community members invested in the future of our foresters and farmers facilitated a short course, encouraging landholders to plant small-scale farm forests for sustainable timber, biodiversity, carbon, and environmental and economic resilience on farms.
 The course attracted and united a broad spectrum of local people with different backgrounds and objectives – farmers, foresters, natural resource managers and conservationists – and fostered a palpable sense of connection and collaboration.
 The Murrindindi Shire Council has been running local forums to design town-by-town community plans, encouraging local autonomy and participatory decision making.
 The council, which is currently engaged in mapping forestry transition pathways consistent with the 2030 timeline, is full of genuine, passionate local people who are concerned about climate resilience and care deeply about the lives and livelihoods of the people here.
 The Embassy of Ideas, an incredible volunteer-run community hub that popped up in recent years, cultivates a “connected, caring, creative community” by hosting fresh produce swaps, skill-sharing, repair cafes, potluck dinners, and weekly cups of tea in its community kitchen and garden.
 Murrindindi could anchor its transition in our existing care for our community – and extend that care to the land we live on.

 Local produce swap and community garden.